ghuntley/workshops/nixos-workshop/modules/02-install-nixos/README.md

 Command: d
 ```

-Now you'll need to create the partitions we need: an EFI boot partition, and an
+Now you'll need to create the partitions we need: an boot partition, and an
 LVM partition.
 LVM (logical volume management) allows us to more easily change
 our partitions (size and layout) should we need.
 In our case, the LVM partition
 will contain our root and swap partitions.

-This code block assumes you’re still at a `gdisk` prompt.
+This code block assumes you’re still at a `fdisk` prompt.

 ```bash
 # Create the EFI boot partition